Skip To Main Content

 Full Comprehensive School Counseling Plan

-Guidance will be provided for all students throughout the year using the program "Join the Circus" by Counselor Keri.
-Below are the general topics that will be taught each month.
-The lessons will correlate with the six pillars for good character through the Character Counts program.
-A different pillar will be addressed each 6 weeks.
-This will help the students gain an understanding of having good character as well as see that we are all working in a partnership to make Canup ECC the best it can be!
+Guidance will be provided for all students throughout the year.
+Below are the topics that will be taught each month.
+The lessons will be based on the six pillars for good character, however, our students need a scaled down approach to build foundational skills for success.
+These can be found in the “topic” area and will be our focus, you can see the aligning pillar listed below.
+You are encouraged to incorporate the topics in your home discussions and experiences.
+This will help the students gain an understanding of having good character as well as see that we are all working as a school family to make Canup ECC the best it can be!

 MONTH